falconry/falcon/README.md

 Read the source, Luke!

 Docstrings can be found throughout the Falcon code base for your learning pleasure.
+You can also ask questions in #falconframework on freenode.
+We are planning on having real docs eventually; if you need them right away, consider sending a pull request. ;)

-Better docs are on the way, but in the meantime, here is a simple example showing how to create a Falcon-based API.
+Here is a simple example showing how to create a Falcon-based API.

 ```python
 class ThingsResource: